parker-research/nvlabs_cvdp_benchmark/README_DEVELOPER.md

 - Use non-root users where possible

 ### Testing Standards
-- All new features must include regression tests
 - Test both positive and negative cases
 - Include performance benchmarks for resource-intensive operations
 - Maintain backward compatibility for dataset formats